bazhdarrzgar/30_Days_Of_Python/13_Day_List_comprehension/13_list_comprehension.md

 **Example:2**

-For instance if you want to generate a list of numbers

 ```py
 # Generating numbers
 numbers = [i for i in range(11)]  # to generate numbers from 0 to 10